 For a slightly different experience, stop by Tenshino.
 With a delightfully imaginative menu, Tenshino serves inventive Japanese cuisine using the freshest ingredients possible.
 We fly these produce directly from Japan and France several times per week and used in the kitchen immediately.
 Certainly, from the first taste, you will be astounded that Japanese food outside of Japan could be so excellent.

-The chefs at Tenshino celebrate the huge variety and seasonality of the produce, modern dishes but with great respect for traditional Japanese methods and culinary customs.
-The menu features a range of innovative Japanese canapes, starters, raw seafood, mains, sides and desserts, and is directed by the desire to create a social and casual dining experience designed for sharing.
+The chefs at Tenshino celebrate the huge variety and seasonality of produce found in Japan and France.
+They craft modern dishes but with great respect for traditional Japanese methods and culinary traditions.
+Consequently, the eclectic menu features a range of inventive Japanese canapes, starters, raw seafood, mains, sides and desserts.
+Above all, the menu is directed by the desire to create a social and casual dining experience designed for sharing.

-A long-established and trusted company who are fully certified in Japan, Sun Bridge Foods Co.
-Ltd is an international total logistics company who source and deliver the freshest and best quality foodstuffs direct from premium Japanese suppliers.
-With their Japanese headquarters located next to Narita Airport, they import direct to Thailand 4 times a week.
-The majority of their produce comes from Narita Market and the new Toyosu Market, whose goods are delivered on a daily basis from all over Japan.
-Sun Bridge Foods Co.
-Ltd guarantees that the foods imported to Thailand are the same high-quality foods that you would eat in Japan.
+Firstly, Sun Bridge Foods are fully certified in Japan.
+Furthermore, they source and deliver the freshest and best quality foodstuffs direct from premium Japanese suppliers.
+Also, with their Japanese headquarters located next to Narita Airport, they import direct to Thailand 4 times a week.
+Most of their produce comes from Narita and Toyosu Markets, goods coming in from all over Japan.
+As a result, they guarantee that the produce we import to Thailand is the same quality that you’d eat in Japan.

 To sum up, partnerships such as Sun Bridge mean that Tenshino and Tenko can serve diners exceptional and innovative cuisine.

 The best Japanese restaurant in Bangkok 2023 simply has to be in the best location.
 And there’s no better setting than Pullman Bangkok King Power.